How to remove diaper blowout stains

 It’s inevitable… with baby comes diaper blowouts.
 I’d be shocked to find a mother who hasn’t experienced one.

 In my early months of motherhood, I had no idea how to tackle these kind of stains.
-I had to admit it, but I just threw the clothes out if the mess was too much for a regular run through the washer.
+I hate to admit it, but I just threw the clothes out if the mess was too much for a regular run through the washer.
 I threw away so many good clothes!
-I just didn’t have the know-how for cleaning those kind of stains.

 Fast forward a year and a half later… we now have two daughters who have made me a master at cleaning poo out of just about any material!